matt7tt/positivecheck/upgrade-guide.md

    git checkout main
    ```

-## Next.js 15.2.3 Release Notes
+## Next.js 15.2.3+ Release Notes

-The release includes minor bug fixes and performance improvements over 15.1.4.
+The release includes minor bug fixes and performance improvements over 15.1.4, but also stricter linting rules.
 For a full list of changes, refer to the [official Next.js release notes](https://github.com/vercel/next.js/releases).